ecogenomicscanada/LowCovGenomes/README.md

 # LowCovGenomes
-#Scripts for assembly & filtering of low coverage genomes
+#Scripts for assembly, filtering & SNP calling of low coverage genomes

 #Scripts are written as bash loop - submit the "run" scripts with "sh run_jobname.sh"